Drozerah/freeCodeCamp-work/Responsive_Web_Design_Certification/Basic_HTML_and_HTML5/README.md

 # FreeCodeCamp - Basic HTML and HTML5

-## Skills : 23/27 chalenges resolved
+## Skills : 23/27 challenges resolved

 - [x] Say Hello to HTML Elements
 - [x] Headline with the h2 Element